Railroads have quite a history in New England.

 Oh, what a mess.

-The third historic site is just the tracks from where we are on a small island in Boscawen.
+The third historic site is just up the tracks from where we are on a small island in Boscawen.

-It's a statue and a dust that stands 35 feet t.
-She holds a hatchet and scalps.
+It's a statue and a dust that stands 35 feet tall.

 1697, down in Haverhill, Mass.

-Some say it was inspired by the.
+Some say it was inspired by the French.

 They did.